-7. Cast iron table.
+7. Cast iron table

-The table supports the work piece and can tilt (-7 degrees to +45 degrees) to produce cuts at various angles.
+The table supports the work piece and can tilt to produce cuts at various angles.
 It has a groove to the right-hand side of the blade, which is used to guide the miter gauge.
 In the center there is a table insert which the blade passes through.
 Should the blade wander off center, this table insert will protect the blade from damage, as it is soft and should not damage the blade.
 The table also supports the adjustable fence, which is used for parallel cuts.
-There is a nut and bolt that joins both sides of the table and stops the table from warping.
+There is a nut and bolt that join both sides of the table and stops the table from warping.
 The nut and bolt must always be fitted in the table and only removed when removing or fitting a blade.